Estate Administration & Probate

 When someone dies, the responsibility of dealing with their financial affairs can be an unpleasant prospect.
 There is a lot of paperwork to be completed, and while they are still coming to terms with the death of a loved one many people need guidance and assistance with the practical steps which need to be taken.

-If you are named as an Executor in the Will, or you are entitled to act as the Administrator af an estate where there is no Will, you should take advice at an early stage about what is involved.
+If you are named as an executor in the Will, or you are entitled to act as the administrator of an estate.
+Where there is no Will, you should take advice at an early stage about what is involved.
 Your responsibilities are legal, administrative and financial.

-Hayes + Storr can provide as much help as you need, which may include some or all of the following:
+Hayes + Storr have an experienced Estate Administration team available to provide as much help as you need, which may include some or all of the following:

 - Advice on what needs to be done immediately after the death